 The built-in bookcase in her apartment is lined with books telling people not only what they should feel but also how to bear it.
-Oh, she does have a collection of leather bound classics in a prominent position, but I learned that this is mostly just for show.
+Oh, she does have a collection of leather bound classics in a prominent position, but I learned this is mostly just for show.
 The Dr. Phil's are all she has time for.
 I should have exited at full speed the moment I saw the books, but Angela is gorgeous and sweet and I am very fortunate to have her on my arm or across a public table and especially on the bed or couch of her fabulous apartment with a view.
 And she has the most beautifully expressive face that can play a full scale from tears to delight in seconds.

 "You feel what you feel.
 You can't generate it, like emergency electric."

 "Don't say 'you' as if it were general—say 'I.' Stop being afraid of saying 'I can't feel.'"